Why Use Thousands of

 Using Asteroid Symbols/Glyphs in the Chart?

 Most astrology software programs these days will display the glyphs of only the first 4 or 6 discovered asteroids on the graphic computer chart, for screen or printing.
 You can turn these on or off.
-(Astro Gold software now incudes 50 asteroids that can be placed in the chart wheel via their glyphs.)
+(Astro Gold’s Mac OS software version now incudes 50 asteroids that can be placed in the chart wheel via their glyphs.
+Clicking on an asteroid glyph on the chart wheel will pop up its name and coordinates.)

-Try to find a wheel design that gives you lots of open space in the centre for writing in the asteroids; or, alternatively, write them radially outside the wheel.
+Try to find a wheel design that gives you lots of open space in the centre for writing in the asteroids (or, alternatively, write them radially outside the wheel, but I write notes there).
+You won’t be able to use aspect lines at the same time due to lack of white space there once you have heaps of asteroid names written in.

-Many years ago, I used the Solar Fire program’s Wheel Designer to create a wheel with lots of open space at its centre outside the House number ring, and now I’ve been able import that wheel into Astro Gold on my Mac.
-But I still have to print the charts on A3-size paper!
-(That’s double an A4 size.)
+Many years ago, I used the Solar Fire program’s Wheel Designer to create a wheel with lots of open space at its centre outside the much-reduced House Number ring, and I’ve been able import that wheel into Astro Gold on my Mac!
+But I still have to print the charts on A3-size paper to scribble in all the asteroids.
+I’m thinking I may need a wall-sized whiteboard pretty soon!

 There are several reasons